 Stress is a slow killer.
 It’s poison for your body and mind.
 Stress leads to a rise in cortisol levels, which, in turn, causes belly fat gain, insomnia, inflammation, improper digestion, etc. You have to identify the triggers of your stress and work on them.
 Practice meditation/yoga or run in the mornings and evenings to reduce the stress levels.
-You must also set aside at least 20 minutes a day for yourself.
+You should set aside at least 20 minutes a day for yourself.

 14. You Are Not Sleeping Enough

 Not getting enough sleep can also hinder your weight loss.
 It raises cortisol levels, which causes inflammation and leads to inflammation-induced weight gain.
-So, you must sleep for at least 7 hours.
+So, you should sleep for at least 7 hours.
 Also, go to bed by 10:30 p.m. so that you wake up early, workout, and have low-carb breakfast before heading out.

 [ Read: 8 Best Natural Sleep Aids For Insomnia ]

 Additives, preservatives, and artificial sugar are all harmful to your health.
 Many low-carb packaged foods contain invisible calories and hinder weight loss.
 It is best to avoid all packaged foods and instead opt for some homemade low-carb recipes.
 You will lose weight, feel better, and save a lot of money.

 Starving yourself is not the way to lose weight.
 You will end up gaining weight instead of losing it.
 Eat 5-6 times a day and drink water 20 minutes before each meal.